mlanin/laravel-api-debugger/README.md

 ## Installation

-> Warning!
-This help is for Laravel 5.4 only.
+> This help is for Laravel 5.4 only.
 Readme for earlier versions can be found in the relevant branches of this repo.

 [PHP](https://php.net) >=5.5.9+ or [HHVM](http://hhvm.com) 3.3+, [Composer](https://getcomposer.org) and [Laravel](http://laravel.com) 5.4+ are required.